phkhanhtrinh23/livel_application/README.md

 1. Fork the Project
 2. Create your Contribute Branch: `git checkout -b contribute/Contribute`
-3. Commit your Changes: `git commit -m 'Add <something'`
+3. Commit your Changes: `git commit -m 'add your messages'`
 4. Push to the Branch: `git push origin contribute/Contribute`
 5. Open a Pull Request